iberdinsky-skilld/sdc-addon/README.md

 ### Why stories experimental?

-The community will have to decide what format the yaml stories should be.
+The [community will have to decide](https://docs.google.com/document/d/1wCQLXrK1lrV2gYlqmqD2pybTql6_H1dByWIKB5xQFcQ/edit?tab=t.0#heading=h.3949vjfiqczr) what format the YAML stories should be.

 ## Known issues: